Frequently Asked Questions

 Can we salvage that badly corroded item?

-Usually, for corrosion, we would glass bead and/or acid dip to remove corrosion, then grind and sand the surface to make smooth, then continue with the normal polishing operations.
+Usually!
+For corrosion, we would mechanical or chemical etch to remove corrosion, then grind and sand the surface to make smooth, then continue with the normal polishing operations.

 Can we buff chrome?